LAMBS-Nopryl/LambsMods/medical/readme.md

 If the CBA setting is enabled and an epipen is used on an unconscious patient all needed states, such as blood volume, blood pressure, heartrate and pain levels will be if needed adjusted to wake that patient up.

-Meaning, a patient that has no stuffiness heartrate, too much pain, no blood pressure and no blood will have just barely enough to wake up and keep running, but the next bullet will send them back down again.
+Meaning, a patient that has no sufficient heartrate, too much pain, no blood pressure and no blood will have just barely enough to wake up and keep running, but the next bullet will send them back down again.

 The magic epipen will only work if the patient is stable, meaning they are unconscious, not bleeding, and all wounds are healed.
 If one of these conditions are not met, it will be a normal epipen.